madhavmishra09/JavaScript-Mini/README.md

 ## ✨ Project Summaries

-### 1️⃣ Basic Calculator
+### 1️⃣ BMI Calculator
-🧮 *A simple calculator app that performs addition, subtraction, multiplication, and division using JavaScript functions and DOM manipulation.*
+⚖️ *A simple BMI calculator app that computes Body Mass Index based on user input for height and weight.
+Demonstrates form handling, basic arithmetic, and DOM manipulation.*

 ---